André Mendonça: Biography

 He also gained prominence at AGU for winning the special category in Innovare Award in 2011 - which honors efficient practices in the Judiciary, Public Prosecutor's Office, Public Defense and advocacy.
 Innovare recognized the practices of fight against corruption adopted by AGU.

 Between 2016 and 2018, he was special assistant for Comptroller General Wagner de Campos Rosário.

 On 21 November 2018, President-elect Jair Bolsonaro named him as the next Attorney General.
 He succeeded Grace Mendonça, who praised the selection of her successor from among AGU employees.
 Prior to his nomination, Mendonça had mostly worked at the Controllership General of the Union, where he was responsible to lead leniency agreements which involved the collaboration of great companies involved in illicit cases.

 On 27 April 2020, Bolsonaro named Mendonça to be Minister of Justice and Public Security upon the resignation of Sergio Moro.
 He assumed that office on 29 April.
 One year later, Mendonça return to his former office of Attorney General and was replaced by Anderson Torres.

 After the retirement of Justice Marco Aurélio Mello from the Supreme Federal Court in July 2021, President Bolsonaro announced Mendonça to replace him in the court.

 He left the AGU on 6 August 2021 replaced by Bruno Bianco.
 Mendonça's appointment for the Supreme Court was approved by the Senate on 1 December 2021 in a voting of 47–32. making him the first evangelical Christian positioned to join the top court.

+Banco Master scandal

+In 2026, André Mendonça became the reporting judge of the Banco Master scandal.
+However, this appointment would shine a light to unusual movements involving his education NGO, Iter Institute.
+Institute Iter received over ten million reais with over 28 contracts with public entities, with none of those contracts being made under the usual public bidding processes.
+After audios of the CEO of Banco Master, Daniel Vorcaro were leaked by journalist Paulo Motoryn, Mendonça would also admit to newspaper Estado de São Paulo that he has met Vorcaro the at the Iter Institute's main office in 2025, as well as Vorcaro's lawyer afterwards.
+Mendonça and his wife would leave Iter Institute after the information went public.

+On September 3rd, Mendonça was accused by fellow Supreme Court Judge Alexandre de Moraes, also involved in the Banco Master scandal, of the crimes of Misconduct in Public Office, high crimes and misdemeanors and abuse of authority.
+He also accused Mendonça of being the reporting judge of the Banco Master scandal and the INSS fraud scheme to support "certain political groups".